Jurisdiction of Punjab Transport Company extended

-The company will look after urban transport in City as well as across the province.
+The Punjab Transport Company will look after urban transport in Lahore as well as across the province.

 Notification in this regard has been issued.
 Speaking about the